kamranahmedse/developer-roadmap/content/guides/http-caching.md

 ### Validators

-Up until now we only discussed how the content is cached and how long the cached content is to be considered fresh but we did not discuss how the client does the validation from the server.
+Up until now we only discussed how the content is cached and how long the cached content is to be considered fresh, but we did not discuss how the client does the validation from the server.
 Below we discuss the headers used for this purpose.

 #### ETag